palamsaiteja333/PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG/README.md

 ```

 ### Step 1:
-Importing the dataset:
+Download the dataset:

-The provided train.sdf dataset should be given to the load method to read the data.
+Download the data.zip file and extract it.

 ### Step2:
+Downloading the Python file:

+Download the predictting-the-efficiency-of-anti-cancer-drug.py file into the same folder where the train.sdf file present.

+### Step3:
-Run the program
+Run the program:

+The provided train.sdf dataset should be given to the load method in the python program to read the data.